Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Well-posedness of the FBSDE

-In this case, we also call $J^2$ the \emph{decoupling function}. \end{defn} In other words, $J$ is a root decoupling function for \crefrange{eq:FBSDE}{eq:Jeqn} if and only if taking $\Gamma_{a,Q}^{\sigma}\setto\Theta_{a,Q}^{J}$ and $J_{\sigma}\setto J$ yields a solution to the FBSDE \crefrange{eq:FBSDE}{eq:Jeqn}.
-Moreover, it is clear that for any solution to \crefrange{eq:FBSDE}{eq:Jeqn} with $J_{\sigma}\in\clA_{Q}$, $J_{\sigma}$ is a root decoupling function.
+In this case, we also call $J^2$ the \emph{decoupling function}.
+In \cref{eq:root decouplingholds}, the process $\Theta_{a,q}^J$ is as in \zcref[range]{eq:thetaSDE,eq:thetaIC} (with $g\mapsfrom J$). \end{defn} In other words, $J$ is a root decoupling function for \zcref[range]{eq:FBSDE,eq:Jeqn} if and only if taking $\Gamma_{a,Q}^{\sigma}\setto\Theta_{a,Q}^{J}$ and $J_{\sigma}\setto J$ yields a solution to the FBSDE \zcref[range]{eq:FBSDE,eq:Jeqn}.
+Moreover, it is clear that for any solution to \zcref[range]{eq:FBSDE,eq:Jeqn} with $J_{\sigma}\in\clA_{Q}$, $J_{\sigma}$ is a root decoupling function.